lmtrarbach/Msc-CloudSystems-ca2/README.md

 `	`ovs-vsctl  del-br
 ## <a name="_g4jt6dtijppt"></a>Conclusions:

 The mininet and floodlight are interesting SDN applications to test decentralized networks, we could use the solution to emulate the Blockchain network's consensus algorithms network partition tolerance and scalability.
 The main issue faced here is the lack of support for the libraries which often has issues in libraries and a lack of documentation.
 That is of course an issue on open source that is our responsibility to support and provide resources.
-Also, a possible idea is also implement genomic algorithms to improve the networks using crossover mutations on the best setups.
+Also, a possible idea is implement genomic algorithms to improve the networks using crossover mutations on the best setups.

-It’s important to note that even do I did my best to create a reproducible environment I reached my self in many situations were I lost complete access to the machines that I had worked.
+It’s important to note that even do I did my best to create a reproducible environment I reached myself in many situations where I lost complete access to the machines that I had worked.

 ## <a name="_cyplw0bu16si"></a>Bibliography and resources: